mykelalvis/FATESRD/fate-srd.com/Other/venture-city.md

 ### Drawbacks

-- You don’t know which came first, the retractile claws or the animal sensibilities, but you can’t have one without the other.
-While you’re armed with a natural weapon, you are also [Half-Feral].
+- You don't know which came first, the retractile claws or the animal sensibilities, but you can't have one without the other.
+While you're armed with a natural weapon, you are also [Half-Feral].
-- Your weapon isn’t as simple as jutting bone spurs; your fists generate a strange energy that you can’t entirely shut off.
-It makes you dangerous to foes, but you’re also [A Danger to Anyone Nearby].
+- Your weapon isn't as simple as jutting bone spurs; your fists generate a strange energy that you can't entirely shut off.
+It makes you dangerous to foes, but you're also [A Danger to Anyone Nearby].
-- Your natural weapon isn’t attached to your hands, but to your elbows or knees.
-It’s no less effective, but you’re [Only Good Up Close].
+- Your natural weapon isn't attached to your hands, but to your elbows or knees.
+It's no less effective, but you're [Only Good Up Close].

 ### Collateral Damage Effects

 **Eviscerate:** If you are unconcerned with the damage you cause to the city, let alone the psyches of those around you, you can dive weapons-first into action.
 You can instantly take out a nameless NPC, or cause a mild consequence to a named NPC or PC.

 **Berserk:** Of course someone with knives jutting from their fists has a berserk mode!
 If you fall into an incomprehensible rage, you become an especially deadly combatant, gaining Armor:2 and +1 to all attacks.
-Because you are in a berserk rage, though, you can’t stop yourself from causing collateral damage.
+Because you are in a berserk rage, though, you can't stop yourself from causing collateral damage.
 This rage lasts until the end of the scene or you choose to end it.

 Machine Control

 You have a powerful psychic bond with machines of all sorts.
 They do what you tell them to.
-You don’t even need a manual.
+You don't even need a manual.

 **Basic Machine Control:** You can control machines up to one zone away without touching them.
-Most machines won’t resist you at all, but something computerized will put up Fair (+2) opposition, and more complex and powerful computers will offer greater opposition; you use [[Empathy]] to overcome this opposition.
-You can only make a machine do something it’s capable of; while you couldn’t make a toaster float, for instance, you could make a car drive itself.
+Most machines won't resist you at all, but something computerized will put up Fair (+2) opposition, and more complex and powerful computers will offer greater opposition; you use [[Empathy]] to overcome this opposition.
+You can only make a machine do something it's capable of; while you couldn't make a toaster float, for instance, you could make a car drive itself.

 ### Enhancements

 **Master Machine Control:** You gain +2 to [[Empathy]] when telling machines what to do.

 **Machine Language:** You can communicate with machines psychically, although their intelligence is limited by their capabilities.
-For example, a toaster couldn’t tell you who all has passed through the room, but it could tell you if someone has made toast recently.
+For example, a toaster couldn't tell you who all has passed through the room, but it could tell you if someone has made toast recently.

 **Built-in Wi-Fi:** Your brain is able to pick up signals of all sorts.
 You have a permanently active Internet connection, and you can hear both sides of nearby cell phone conversations.